 19. Anurag Kashyap

-The enfant terrible of Indian cinema, Anurag Kashyap has been the catalyst which proved instrumental in ushering in a new generation of bold and unflinchingly honest filmmakers.
-Right from his first feature ‘Black Friday’ (his actual debut as a director was in ‘Paanch’, which is still unreleased), Kashyap has brought forth an uncanny freshness to Bollywood.
+The enfant terrible of Indian cinema, Anurag Kashyap, has been the catalyst that proved instrumental in ushering in a new generation of bold and unflinchingly honest filmmakers.
+Right from his first feature ‘Black Friday’ (his actual debut as a director was in ‘Paanch,’ which is still unreleased), Kashyap has brought forth an uncanny freshness to Bollywood.
 He has an eye for the dark underbelly of the society we live in, often portraying weird characters deeply entrenched in reality.
-Each of his films deal with complex ideas, while leaving behind a commentary on the contemporary world.
-But it was his ‘Gangs of Wasseypur’ that finally catapulted into being one the most influential contemporary directors.
+Each of his films deals with complex ideas while leaving behind a commentary on the contemporary world.
+But it was his ‘Gangs of Wasseypur’ that finally catapulted him into being one the most influential contemporary directors.
 Sure, some of his films are unconventional, like his box office disaster ‘No Smoking’; but no filmmaker has experimented with his craft with the audacity that Kashyap has, and that makes him the only contemporary director to make this list.

 18. Shekhar Kapur